sympy/sympy/doc/src/documentation-style-guide.rst

 LaTeX Recommendations
 ~~~~~~~~~~~~~~~~~~~~~

+* If a docstring has any LaTeX, be sure to make it "raw."
+See the
+  :ref:`Docstring Formatting <style_guide_docstring_formatting>` section for
+  details.
+* If you are not sure how to render something, you can use the SymPy
+  :func:`~.latex` function.
+But be sure to strip out the unimportant parts (the
+  bullet points below).
 * Avoid unnecessary ``\left`` and ``\right`` (but be sure to use them when they
   are required).
 * Avoid unnecessary ``{}``.
 (For example, write ``x^2`` instead of ``x^{2}``.)
 * Use whitespace in a way that makes the equation easiest to read.
+* Always check the final rendering to make sure it looks the way you expect it
+  to.

 **Examples**